Daniel Egan, MD

 Eric Shappell, MD, MHPE

-Eric Shappell, MD, MHPE is an assistant program director of HAEMR, the director of the EM Clerkships at Massachusetts General Hospital, and an assistant professor of emergency medicine at Harvard Medical School in Boston.
+Eric Shappell, MD, MHPE is the associate program director of HAEMR and an assistant professor of emergency medicine at Harvard Medical School in Boston.
 Dr. Shappell earned his doctor of medicine degree from Loyola University Chicago Stritch School of Medicine and completed his residency and Medical Education Fellowship at the University of Chicago.
 In 2018, he earned his Master of Health Professions Education from the University of Illinois at Chicago.
-Dr. Shappell has served as chair of the Education Committee for the Council of Emergency Medicine Residency Directors since March 2019.
+Dr. Shappell’s interests include medical education research, leadership, and curriculum design.
+He has served as chair of the Education Committee for the Council of Emergency Medicine Residency Directors and currently serves as Director of the Assessment Research Collaborative for the American College of Emergency Physicians (ACEP) Physician Evaluation and Education Review (PEER).
 Dr. Shappell is the editor-in-chief of EM Fundamentals, a mastery learning emergency medicine curriculum, and MD in the Black, a personal finance resource for medical trainees.
-Dr. Shappell has a special interest in assessment, test development, recruitment, and financial education for medical trainees.
+Dr. Shappell has special interests in assessment, recruitment, and financial education for medical trainees.